The efficacy potential of cyber security advice as presented in news articles: Limitations and future work

 \section{Limitations and future work}

 The scope of this study was limited by the type and amount of information we were able to acquire to build the corpus.
 In our case, this meant focusing on English-language material, even though a preliminary search conducted before implementation unearthed a rich catalogue of data in other languages.
 This also means that our security topics, analysis, and findings likely exhibit Anglo-Saxon bias.
 The technical tools utilised for the readability scores were also designed for English-language articles.
 There is significant scope for the enhancement of our search methodology, where for example users may only utilise the first page of any search enquiry~\cite{hochstotter2009users}.
 It is our hope that this methodology be utilised to answer the same research objectives in other languages and cultural contexts.
-Finally, although the CIS ontology proved adequate for the scope of this project, the primary focus of CIS is technologists.
-Although our search for a suitable ontology was non-exhaustive, we believe the inclusion of CIS serves to highlight the need for further development in user-focused cyber security ontologies which may serve as a better basis from which to base a study such as ours.